pablitolito/Hammer_Net_Calculation_Gravimetry/README.md

 This QGIS Python script calculates the elevation differences between the gravimetric stations and the surrounding terrain, usind data from a Digital Elevation Models (DEMs).
 It follows Hammer's method (1936, https://doi.org/10.1190/1.144049) by generating concentric rings around each station and dividing each ring into radial compartments to compute elevation averages.

+Adjust the parameters inner_radius, outer_radius, and num_compartments to perform calculations for different rings in Hammer's net.

 ![imagen](https://github.com/user-attachments/assets/68343b0e-04c2-46ea-a11c-d56d39df7f05)

 ## Inputs